ontodev/old-demo/README.md

 In order to run this app, you must first create a [GitHub App](https://docs.github.com/en/developers/apps/about-apps).
 When setting up your GitHub App, set the **Callback URL** to `HOST/github_callback` where `HOST` is replaced with wherever you're running this (Flask defaults to `localhost:5000`, so this will most likely be `http://localhost:5000/github_callback`).
 Also check the box that says **Request user authorization (OAuth) during installation**.

+Make sure to give your app the "Read & write" permissions to the following:
+* Contents
+* Issues
+* Pull requests

 Once created, you need to generate a new client secret and a new private key.
 Copy the client secret to somewhere safe and save the private key `.pem` file to a location of your choice.

 Before starting the demo, set the following environment variables: